itiami/IBM-Data-Science-Professional/README.md

 ![IBM Data Science](https://github.com/itiami/IBM-Data-Science-Professional/blob/remoteBr/django_web_dev/django_web_dev/static/images/IBM.jpg)

-## This is a Coursera Project for IBM Data Science Professional Certificate Assignment
+## This is a Coursera Project for - IBM Data Science Professional Certificate Assignment and API Practice
 ### Django Framework and Anaconda Navigator for JupyterLab is used as Dev Tools.

 ## Author